-Physician assistants (PA) are nationally certified and state-licensed medical
+Physician assistants (PA) are nationally certified and licensed medical

 professionals who work on health care teams with physicians and other